-Theory of Learning is an exploration of epistemology, a branch of philosophy investigating the sources, possibilities, and limits of knowledge.
+Theory of Learning explores the sources, possibilities, and limits of knowledge.
 This semester course investigates several fields of knowledge, including history, science, language, and art.
-Students will explore multiple ways of knowing and their impact on how we make sense of the world through integrated lessons and experiences designed to encourage high order thinking.
+Students will explore multiple ways of knowing and their impact on how we make sense of the world through integrated lessons and experiences designed to encourage higher-order thinking.
 Core endeavors include an independent book review and a formal research project.